abilian/nua-sandbox/doc/image-spec.md

 - `/nua/scripts/backup`: the script that backs up the application
 - `/nua/scripts/restore`: the script that restores the application

+(Some or even all of these scripts may be unnecessary, TBD).

 Or a single script that does all of the above (either a Python script with well-defined entry points, or a shell script with well-defined functions).

 The scripts may use templates (e.g. Jinja2) to generate application-specific scripts or config files.
 Where do we put them ? (e.g. `/nua/scripts/templates` ?)